Cavaliers vs. Knicks Injury Report Today - April 18

 - Cleveland has a 33-12 record when scoring more than 113.1 points.

-- The Cavaliers have seen a downturn in scoring recently, putting up 111.5 points per game in their last 10 outings, 0.8 points fewer than the 112.3 they've scored this season.
+- The Cavaliers have seen a downturn in scoring recently, putting up 111.5 points per game in their last 10 contests, 0.8 points fewer than the 112.3 they've scored this season.

-- Cleveland hits 11.6 three-pointers per game (19th in the league), while its opponents have made 11.3 on average.

 - The Cavaliers' 113.7 points per 100 possessions on offense rank 10th in the NBA, and the 107.7 points they allow per 100 possessions rank first in the league.